-NTFS for Mac, like iBoysoft NTFS for Mac, Paragon NTFS for Mac, or Tuxera NTFS for Mac, is a third-party file system driver that enables writing to NTFS-formatted drives on Mac.
-But only iBoysoft NTFS for Mac has been proven to have the highest performance.
+NTFS for Mac, like iBoysoft NTFS for Mac, Paragon NTFS for Mac, or Tuxera NTFS for Mac, is a third-party NTFS driver to enable macOS to mount, read, and write NTFS drives on Mac. iBoysoft NTFS for Mac has been proven to have the highest performance.

 iBoysoft NTFS for Mac enables users to edit, delete, copy and move files on NTFS drives on a Mac easily without reformatting your NTFS drives into another file system.
 Making NTFS drive writable on a Mac will be a piece of cake with it.

 Best NTFS for Mac - iBoysoft NTFS for Mac